Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 The tool is available to authors during the eBook upload and publishing process on KDP.
 See KDP's documentation for more and current details.

 This is a godsend for Kindle eBook authors!
 Worth checking out for your next eBook project.
+But you always have the option to price your eBook at whatever you choose, as long as it meets KDP’s pricing guidelines.

-Pricing for Print Books versus eBooks
+Pricing for Print Books Versus eBooks

 The information in an eBook version of a manuscript is usually exactly the same as that in a print book.
 Though readers say they value "knowledge" or "entertainment" or whatever a book offers, they will rarely pay as much for an eBook as for a print edition.

 Part of readers' refusal to spend the same money for an eBook edition stems from readers' awareness that it costs less to produce eBooks than print books.
 This is just a market reality and you should be prepared to have different prices for each format.
-The good news is that some authors may make MORE money with their eBooks than print books, even though their print books have higher prices.
+The good news is that some authors may make more money with their eBooks than print books, even though their print books have higher prices.

 However, as discussed above, you will want to do a competitive analysis of other eBooks in your market before setting your eBook price.